-Part I.
+Part I. The period doubling combinatorics

+3. Outline

-The period doubling combinatorics 3.
-Outline In this part of the article, chapters, sections, or statements marked with a star sign "\" means that the main theorem, Theorem 11.18, does not depend on them.
+In this part of the article, chapters, sections, or statements marked with a star sign "" means that the main theorem, Theorem 11.17, does not depend on them.
 Terminologies in the outline will be defined precisely in later chapters.

 Chapters 2, 4, 5, and 6 are the preliminaries of the theorem.
+The chapters include basic knowledge and conventions that will be used in the proof.
 Most of the theorems in Chapter 5 and Section 6.1 can be found in [dCLM05, LM11].

-The proof for the nonexistence of wandering domains is motivated by the proof for the degenerate case.
-A Hénon-like map is degenerate means that $\varepsilon = 0$ in (1.1).
+The proof for the nonexistence of wandering domains is motivated by the proof of the degenerate case.
+A Hénon-like map is degenerate means that $\varepsilon=0$ in (1.1).
 In this case, the dynamics of the map degenerates to the unimodal dynamics.
 In Chapter 8, a short proof for the nonexistence of wandering intervals for infinitely renormalizable unimodal maps is presented by identifying a unimodal map as a degenerate Hénon-like map.
 The proof assumes the contrapositive, there exists a wandering interval J. Then we apply the Hénon renormalization instead of the standard unimodal renormalization to study the dynamics of the rescaled orbit of J that closest approaches the critical value.
 The rescaled orbit is called the J-closest approach (Definition 7.1).
-The proof argues that the lengths of the elements in the rescaled orbit approach infinity by a length expansion estimate which leads to a contradiction.
+The proof argues that the length of the elements in the rescaled orbit approaches infinity by a length expansion estimate which leads to a contradiction.
 The expansion estimate motivates the proof for the Hénon case.

-The proof of the main theorem is covered by Chapters 7, 9, 10, and 11.
+The main theorem is covered by Chapters 7, 9, 10, and 11.
+The proof is summarized below.

 Assume the contrapositive, a Hénon-like map has a wandering domain J. In Chapter 7, we study the rescaled orbit $\{J_n\}{n\geq 0}$ of J that closest approaches to the tip, called the J-closest approach.
-Each element $J_n$ belongs to some appropriate renormalization scale (the domain of the r(n)-th renormalization $R^{r(n)}F$ for some nonnegative integer r(n)).
-The transition between two consecutive orbit elements $J_n \to J{n+1}$ is called one step.
-Inspired by the expansion estimate from the degenerate case, we study the expansion rate of the horizontal sizes $l_n$ of the elements.
+Each element J_n belongs to some appropriate renormalization scale (the domain of the r(n)-th renormalization $R^{r(n)}F$ for some nonnegative integer r(n)).
+The transition between two constitutive sequence elements $J_n \to J{n+1}$ is called one step.
+Motivated by the expansion estimate from the degenerate case, we estimate the expansion rate of the horizontal sizes l_n of the elements.
 The horizontal size of a set is the length of its projection to the first coordinate (Definition 7.9).
 Our final goal is to show that the horizontal sizes of the sequence elements approach infinity to obtain a contradiction.

 In the degenerate case, the expansion estimate says that the horizontal sizes expand at a uniform rate, and hence the horizontal sizes of the sequence elements approach infinity.
 Unfortunately, the argument breaks down in the non-degenerate case.
-There are two features that make the non-degenerate case special: - 1.
-The good region and the bad region. - 2.
+There are two features that make the non-degenerate case special:

+- 1. The good region and the bad region. - 2.
 Thickness.